tjtoml/mattermost-ansible/README.md

 I am currently working on porting this standalone playbook into a more defined Ansible role with a complete implementation of all the options in the Mattermost `config` file.
 You can check on the status of this project [here.](https://github.com/tjtoml/ansible-role-mattermost)

 # Some edits by Marina Brown (catskillmarina@gmail.com) to make this work with
 Ubuntu 18 and update the postgres and mattermost verstions.
+ONLY TESTED on Ubuntu 18 !!!